piccolbo/regez/README.md

 detach()
 ```

-Using this approach has a couple of drawbacks
+Using this approach has a couple of drawbacks:
+  - a `regex` thus created can not be used in `grep` directly without producing  warning.
+  - checking that all backrefs are resolved is disabled